kinecosystem/kin-core-docs/docs/android.md

 ### Connecting to a service provider

-Create a new `KinClient` with two arguments: an android `Context` and a `ServiceProvider`, optional third parameter is `storeKey` which can be used to create a multiple accounts data set, each different `storeKey` will have a separate data, an example use-case - store multiple users accounts separately.
+Create a new `KinClient` with two arguments: an Android `Context` and a `ServiceProvider`.
+An optional third parameter is `storeKey`, which can be used to create a data set for multiple accounts.
+Each different `storeKey` will have separate data (for example, when storing multiple user accounts separately).

-A `ServiceProvider` provides details of how to access the Stellar horizon end point.
+A `ServiceProvider` provides details of how to access the Stellar Horizon end point.
-The example below creates a `ServiceProvider` that will be used to connect to the kin test network:
+The example below creates a `ServiceProvider` that will be used to connect to the Kin test network:

 ```java
 ServiceProvider horizonProvider =